What is the auction?

 *Please note that the church pays a service fee for charges made using the website and the texting service.
 If you would like to help by adding the service fee to your invoice, contact the auction committee at [email protected].

 How do I see who bought my event/dinner/item?

 Once the auction has ended, you can log into the auction website at www.togetherauction.com/kentuu to see a complete statement showing payment status, donations, purchases, and contact information for buyers and donors of events and services.
 Once logged in, click on the My Statement tab at the top of the screen.

 On your statement, you can see all of your auction donations and/or purchases.
 It shows who bought each item you donated, and how much it sold for.
 You can also send email to the purchaser(s) of your items from there.

 Finances are tight.
 How can I contribute to the auction and stay on a budget?

 There are lots of inexpensive ways you can help the church raise needed funds.
 Some ideas for low or no cost:

 - Donate your time!
-Offer leaf raking, house cleaning, or babysitting.
+Offer leaf raking or cook a meal to porch drop.
 What do you do well that others would love for you to do for them?

-- Coordinate a trip to places with no admission fees, e.g., museums, greenhouses, hike in the park
+- Coordinate a trip to places with no admission fees, e.g., greenhouses, hike in the park, bike ride.

 - Donate a themed basket, e.g. “The Art of Glass” – several items of decorative glassware packaged together.